dohaicuong/react-library-boilerplate/README.md

 this repository is designed to be a starting point for building a react component library

-it comes with React, typescript, rollup, jest and storybook
+it comes with typescript, rollup, jest, renovate, storybook and github actions

 ## Commands
 | commands      | description                   |